 The lens is a smooth transparent disc shaped structure situated behind the pupil and iris, by changing it's shape it can bring objects in to focus on the retina at the back of the eye.
 With the assistance of the cornea the lens can refract or bend the light.

 The ciliary body is a circular structure that is an extension of the iris.
-It has two main functions, to produces the aqueous humor - the fluid within the eye ball, and to help change the shape of the lens via the ciliary muscle, a process known as accommodation.
+It has two main functions, to produce the aqueous humor - the fluid within the eyeball, and to help change the shape of the lens via the ciliary muscle, a process known as accommodation.

 The conjunctiva is a thin transparent layer of tissue covering the sclera (whites of the eye) and the inside of the upper and lower eyelids, it does not cover the cornea.
 Its primary function is to keep the surface of the eyes and the inner eyelids moist, it does this by producing mucus and tears, it also helps eradicate dust and small foreign objects from the eye.
 When the conjunctiva becomes inflamed either through infection or allergies this is called conjunctivitis or pink eye.

 Optometrists and Doctors can learn a lot about your health by looking at the optic nerve.
-For example, a pale optic nerve can indicate onset multiple sclerosis or glaucoma.
+For example, a pale optic nerve can indicate the onset of multiple sclerosis or glaucoma.

 The macular is a part of the retina and situated at the back of the eye, whilst the retina concentrates on our peripheral vision this small 5mm layer of tissue is fundamental for our central vision, much of our colour vision and distinguishing fine details.

-If the macular deteriorates then the we lose our ability to see clearly in our central vison making tasks like reading, driving and identifying faces difficult.
+If the macular deteriorates then we lose our ability to see clearly in our central vision making tasks like reading, driving and identifying faces difficult.

 Retinal Blood Vessels

-Regular eye exams are particularly important for uncontrolled or long term diabetics as the Optometrist need to look for, and monitor signs of diabetic retinopathy - the growth of new blood vessels in the back of the eye - as these can be unstable and bleed allowing blood to enter the vitreous body.
+Regular eye exams are particularly important for uncontrolled or long-term diabetics as the Optometrist needs to look for, and monitor signs of diabetic retinopathy - the growth of new blood vessels in the back of the eye - as these can be unstable and bleed allowing blood to enter the vitreous body.

-The vitreous is often referred to as the vitreous humor or just the Vitreous, it fills the space on the inside of the eye and comprises of 99% water the remaining 1% being made up of collagen, proteins, salts and sugars.
-Although mainly water the vitreous is a gel like substance.
+The vitreous is often referred to as the vitreous humor or just the Vitreous, it fills the space on the inside of the eye and comprises 99% water the remaining 1% is made up of collagen, proteins, salts and sugars.
+Although mainly water the vitreous is a gel-like substance.